dof-dss/lando-d7-to-d8-migrate/README.md

 Now we can download Drupal 8 and import our Drupal 7 assets.

  1. Copy your Drupal 7 database dump to ./imports/data and site files to ./imports/files (Note that you should copy the 'sites' directory into here, so that the path './imports/files/sites/default/files/articles' exists)
+ 2. Edit .lando.yml and give fill in a unique project name in after the 'name: ' This must be lowercase, no spaces or funky characters, e.g.  name: mydrupal8
- 2. Run *'lando start'*
+ 3. Run *'lando start'*
- 3. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
+ 4. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
- 4. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
+ 5. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
- 5. Proceed with the Drupal 8 installation.
+ 6. Proceed with the Drupal 8 installation.

 ## File structure